Perranporth

 Perranporth (Porthperan) is a seaside resort town on the north coast of Cornwall, England, United Kingdom.
 It is 2.1 miles east of the St Agnes Heritage Coastline, and around 7 miles south-west of Newquay.
 Perranporth and its 2 mi long beach face the Atlantic Ocean.
 It has a population of 3,066, and is the largest settlement in the civil parish of Perranzabuloe.
 It has an electoral ward in its own name whose population was 4,270 in the 2011 census.

 The town's modern name comes from Porth Peran, the Cornish for The Cove of Saint Piran who is the patron saint of Cornwall.
 He founded the St Piran's Oratory on Penhale Sands, near Perranporth, in the 7th century.
-The Oratory was buried under sand dunes for many centuries, being unearthed in the 19th century (reference required).
+The Oratory was buried under sand dunes for many centuries, being unearthed in 1835.

 History

+John Woodward (1688-1728) recorded that iron ore was mined from a large vein on the beach.
+In the 1860s ore was moved up the cliff by a 'puffer' engine.
+It was then transported from Gravel Hill Mine, at the north end of Perran Beach, to a quay on the Gannel.

 The ship Voorspoed ran ashore in a northerly gale in Perran Bay on 7 March 1901 whilst travelling from Cardiff to Bahia.
 The wreck was one of the last to be looted.